zchee/neovim-wiki/Building-Neovim.md

 A few Lua packages are required for the build process.
 Normally these packages will be installed via [LuaRocks](http://luarocks.org/) (invoked by CMake automatically), but sometimes this will fail.
 Generally, this means either:

 - The LuaRocks servers are down.
-- The program 'unzip' isn't found.
+- The program `unzip` isn't found.
 If this is the case, LuaRocks will report something like this: `Warning: Failed searching manifest: Failed loading manifest: Failed extracting manifest file`.

 To avoid the first error, a LuaRocks mirror can be used: